Latest Update May Not Be Current

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical moist dog food.

 Even when you consider the protein-boosting effect of the pea protein, this looks like the profile of a dog food containing a significant amount of meat.

 However, with 57% of the total calories in our example coming from fat versus just 31% from protein, some recipes may not be suitable for every animal.

-Freshpet Vital Grain Free is a moist dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+Freshpet Vital Grain Free is a moist dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Has Freshpet Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to Freshpet.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Freshpet.